Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 author: Chunpai
 ---

 This is my first post on reinforcement learning, which will cover the foundation of value-based methods in reinforcement learning, such as MDP, Bellman equations, generalized policy iteration, MC, TD, and DQN.
-This post is highly based to Sutton's book and  [David Silver's lectures](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html) , which are the best lectures on value-based methods I believe.
+This post is based to Sutton's book and  [David Silver's lectures](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html), which are the best lectures on value-based methods I believe.

 * TOC
 {: toc}